 What is sciatica?

-I just wrote a post about “what is sciatica pain”, but I can provide you with an overview here.
+I just wrote a post about sciatica, but I can provide you with an overview here.
 Sciatica refers to pain that travels along the path of the sciatic nerve.
 The sciatic nerve runs from the lower spine all the way down the backs of your legs, to your feet.
 This is the longest nerve in the body.

 Pain typically runs down one side of the body, in my case the right-hand side.
 I have felt pain in my calf, outside of my knee, all the way down to my toes.
 You may experience shooting pain, or tingling in the lower extremity.